antgel/vimeodown/README.md

     to.
 For an external hard disk, this will be something like `/media/someuser/mydisk` on Linux or `/Volumes/mydisk` for Mac.

+## Miscellaneous

+* The script won't attempt to redownload videos found at the destination.
+* The network error handling is agricultural and will retry forever in the absence of a positive outcome.

 ## Disclaimer

 This code was written for a specific purpose, and no warranty is given